Guides

 Filtering

 Record tables have additional sorting and filtering controls to help you find what you’re looking for quickly.
-Look for filtering and sorting options at the top of the list of records you're viewing
+Look for filtering and sorting options at the top of the list of records you're viewing.
+If you land on a tab with no records displaying, check what filters are active as the ZAP's default filtering may have hidden some records.

 Source Documents